-The Hamilton Beach Set 'n Forget 33969 is a powerful six-quart slow cooker that is perfect for large events like parties, since the lid can be clamped on so it doesn't spill.
+The Hamilton Beach Set 'n Forget 33969 provides a capacity of six-quarts.
+It also has a handy lid that can be clamped on so it doesn't spill.
 The built-in timer provides additional convenience, as does the included temperature probe, which makes this slow cooker a great option for any family that plans on cooking a lot of meats.
-Had the interface been easier to use and the lid easier to remove, this device would have scored higher in our review.

 We measured the outside of the device at 122 degrees at the front of the slow cooker and 103 degrees near the handles.
 This is a lot cooler than many other devices in our comparison, which is surprising when you consider that the inside gets so hot when on high.
 You won't have to worry about this device getting as dangerously hot on the outside as other devices in our comparison.